xdmnl/api-documentation/source/includes/_endpoints.md

 is_available | boolean | Whether or not the teammate is available _links | object | See [Response body Structure - Links](#links)
 _links.self | string | URL of the teammate
-,_links.related | object |
+_links.related | object |
 _links.related.inboxes | string | URL of the teammate's inboxes
-,_links.related.conversations | string | URL of the teammate's conversation
+_links.related.conversations | string | URL of the teammate's conversation

 A teammate is a Front user, a member of your company.